for-giobbe/phy/Concatenation & Model Selection.md

 After adjusting the path to the java executable of phyutility, try this string:

 ```
-java -jar /Applications/bio/phyutility/phyutility.jar -concat -in *.fasta -out concatenation.fasta
+java -jar /Applications/bio/phyutility/phyutility.jar -concat -in *.fasta -out concatenation.nxs
 ```

-Then take a look at the output files:
+Then take a look at the output file ```concatenation.nxs```.
+It's a nexus file which

-* ```concatenation.fasta```: a fasta file which stores all sequences but no information of gene boundaries.
+* stores sequence information
-* ```concatenation.nxs```: a nexus file from which we will extract the block which codes informations for gene boundaries.
+* from which we will extract the block which codes informations for gene boundaries.

 We can reformat the nexus line which stores the gene boundaries information,